Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Design and Discussion of CuDFKD

-From the above discussion, the idea of CuDFKD is similar to the memory-based DFKD methods, because both consider the early student model and further improve the performance.
-In this subsection, we explore the theoretical difference between CuDFKD and memory-based methods\cite{fang2021contrastive,binici2022robust}.
-Typically, they use past information during generation to increase the diversity and catch the learned information at the early steps.
-In CMI and PRE-DFKD, they directly use extra memory to save the generated pseudo samples of the past epochs and thus help the small model learn better.
-Some other continual learning methods \cite{kirkpatrick2017overcoming,huszar2017quadratic,aljundi2018memory} use regularization items to rephrase the preceding training information.
-They assume that the deep neural networks are overparameterized.
+CuDFKD shares similar concept with memory-based DFKD methods, as they both focus on improving the performance of the early student model.
+In this section, we explore the differences between CuDFKD and memory-based methods such as contrastive distillation (CMI) \cite{fang2021contrastive} and robust DFKD (PRE-DFKD) \cite{binici2022robust}.
+Typically, memory-based methods use past information during the generation stage to increase diversity and capture the learned information from the early steps.
+CMI and PRE-DFKD employ additional memory to store the generated pseudo samples from previous epochs, which helps the small model understand better.
+In contrast, CuDFKD uses dynamic difficulty and self-paced learning to generate pseudo samples that are more adaptable to the current state of the student model.

+Some other continual learning methods, like \cite{wang2022learning,mazur2022target}, utilize regularization items to refine the preceding training information.
+Such methods assume that deep neural networks are overparameterized, and regularization helps to maintain the learned knowledge while preventing overfitting.
+While these methods differ from CuDFKD in their approach, they share a similar goal of improving the generalization ability of the student model.
 The formula is